VB6Hobbyst7/VBA-CSV-interface/docs/home/getting_started.md

 CSVint.ImportFromCSV(conf).Sort(SortColumn:=1, Descending:=True).DumpToArray Arr
 ```

-Import a range of records from a CSV/TSV file into a VBA array
+Import a range of records from a CSV/TSV file into a VBA array:

 ```vb
 Dim CSVint As CSVinterface